BuddyForms/BuddyForms-ACF/readme.txt

 2. ** ACF Single Field ** - Use Single fields in Groups

 == Changelog ==

+= 1.0.1 =
+* There have been some wired css issues.
+Fixed now by  wp_dequeue_style colors-fresh.

 = 1.0 =
 * final 1.0 version